Scoring Rules with Normalized Upper Order Statistics for Tail Inference: Background and Preliminaries

-The CRPS can be viewed as a special case of the Energy score and, unlike the logarithmic score, it does not require the existence of a density.
+where {\(f\)} denotes the density of {\(F\)}.
+CRPS {is defined as } CRPS can be viewed as a special case of the Energy score and, unlike the logarithmic score, it does not require the existence of a density.
 More generally, the Energy score with parameter \(\beta \in (0,2)\) is defined as